SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I don't know if this is due to bystander effect because there seems to be someone already conducting the session.
 But even if there already is someone, more seniors are always needed.
 - The person who 'conducts' the session usually ends up judging, but this can tire them out.
-Taking over their judging shifts and letting them speak gives them time to r
+Taking over their judging shifts and letting them speak gives them time to refresh.
+- When I spoke to Akshat Saxena, I realized that pro-ams are one of the most crucial ways to speed track debate progress.
+Because matter sessions aren't enough if both participants don't actively work on the same case together.
+Pro-ams help juniors understand what the right debate habits are.
+- Case prep with a senior you've teamed up with

 every year we have seniors take up voluntary adjing slots or whatever but it never works out.